criblpacks/cribl-kubernetes/README.md

 * `k8s_events_source` - Default source for K8S events
 * `k8s_edge_logs_sourcetype` - Default sourcetype for K8S logs received from the Crible Edge container
 * `k8s_edge_logs_source` - Default sourcetype for K8S logs received from the Crible Edge container

-### 2. Configure Cribl Edge

-Deploy Cribl Edge into each K8S Cluster for which you want to process data according to the [Cribl Edge Docs](https://docs.cribl.io/edge/usecase-kubernetes-observability/#deploy-cribl-edge-via-kubernetes).

 ---